Rajus0906/Rajus0906/README.md

 ### Hi there 👋

-My name is Raju Sivanantham, a game designer from Toronto, Canada
+My name is Raju Sivanantham, a game designer from Toronto, Canada.

+🔭 I’m currently working on a parkour action stealth game in Unity using C#, called Bloostained Moon.

+🌱 I’m currently learning Java

+📫 How to reach me: Rajusivanantham@gmail.com

 <!--
 **Rajus0906/Rajus0906** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.